-Significant measures were passed with law decree No. 23 of 8 April 2020 (the "Liquidity Decree") [link] in accordance with the temporary framework, the rules on State Aids set out in the EU Commission's Communication of 19 March 2020 (the "Temporary Framework"), with stimulus for EUR 400bn, after the EUR 350bn deployed with the Cure Italy Decree (described below).
+Significant measures were passed with law decree No. 23 of 8 April 2020 (the "Liquidity Decree"), as converted into law by law of 5 June 2020, No. 40 [link] in accordance with the temporary framework, the rules on State Aids set out in the EU Commission's Communication of 19 March 20201 (the "Temporary Framework"), with stimulus for EUR 400bn, after the EUR 350bn deployed with the Cure Italy Decree (described below).
+By law No. 178 of 30 December 2020 (the "2020 Budget Law") the Liquidity Decree was supplemented to extend the availability of the incentives and relief measures afforded to borrowers beyond the initial expiry of 31 December 2020.